 - The installation is complete.

 - To open it, go to http://localhost:7878 in your browser.

 Another way to automatically download content to your Plex Media server is using RSS directly via a torrent client such as ruTorrent.
 This client is the only one that can handle RSS feeds via the WebGUI.
 You can manually download torrents from RSS feeds or set up the client to automatically download them.

 - Add the RSS feed in ruTorrent.
 Feeds vary according to source, so you will need to find the right RSS feed online.
 These feeds will usually have a direct download link.

 - Log into your ruTorrent client and click on the “RSS Downloader” icon as shown below.

 - Autodl-irssi allows you to configure tracker RSS feeds and define filters for the content that you wish to download.
-You can also configure it to perform a specific action.
-Such as adding it to a watch folder, in this case, Plex Media content folder.
+You can also configure it to perform a specific action, such as adding it to a watch folder, in this case, Plex Media content folder.

-5. File Syncing with Resilio Sync.
+E. File Syncing with Resilio Sync.